 The original meaning of ‘priority’ was singular — the very first thing.
 At Eventide, our investing priority is to own businesses that seek to advance the global common good.
+We believe the best way to generate attractive, long-term, risk-adjusted returns for our investors is to seek to invest in companies that best serve the needs of others.

 One of our favorite books that we read in the last year was Greg McKeown’s Essentialism: The Disciplined Pursuit of Less.
 Essentialism is defined as “the relentless pursuit of less, but better.”
 How many of our individual and corporate lives are overloaded?
 The book wryly describes staff meetings that have ten “top priorities” without any sense of irony.
 Even the English language has been evolving: